- Neighbourhood outside Porta Marina - page one

 When excavations unearth a maze of walls of different periods, it is hard for archaeologists to exactly identify the purpose of a building.
 This is the case of Domus Fulminata which stands opposite Tempio della Bona Dea and adjoins the "unknown" funerary monument.
 It had a row of shops on the ground floor.
 The entrance led to a courtyard having on one side four large rooms and on the opposite one a small apartment.
 The end side of the courtyard was closed by a wall without passages.
-The fact that the apartment had a latrine with three seats indicated that it was used by other people in addition to the residents.
+The fact that the apartment had a latrine with three seats suggests that it was used by other people in addition to the residents.

 The house owes its name to a small inscription which has been interpreted as F(ulgur) D(ium) C(onditum) meaning that the building had been struck by Jupiter's thunderbolt during the day.
 The courtyard has two long brick "couches" which have led to believe that they could have been used for banquets related to the adjoining funerary monument.
 Another hypothesis put forward to explain the purpose of the building suggests it was a guild seat.

 (left) Tor Boacciana (outside the archaeological area, on the modern street leading to Porto/Fiumicino); (right) views from Tor Boacciana: (above) upstream towards the Capitolium of Ostia; (below) downstream towards the sea which is 2.5 miles away